WAY-100635: Radioligands

 Labeled with the radioisotope carbon-11 it is used as a radioligand in positron emission tomography (PET) studies to determine neuroreceptor binding in the brain.

 WAY-100635 may be labeled in different ways with carbon-11:

 As [carbonyl-^{11}C]WAY-100635 or [O-methyl-^{11}C]WAY-100635, with [carbonyl-^{11}C]WAY-100635 regarded as "far superior".

 Labeled with tritium WAY-100635 may also be used in autoradiography.

-WAY-100635 has higher 5-HT1A affinity than 8-OH-DPAT.
+WAY-100635 has higher 5-HT_{1A} affinity than 8-OH-DPAT.

 Other actions

 WAY-100635 has also been found to increase the analgesic effects of opioid drugs in a dose-dependent manner, in contrast to 5-HT_{1A} agonists such as 8-OH-DPAT which were found to reduce opioid analgesia.
 However, since 5-HT_{1A} agonists were also found to reduce opioid-induced respiratory depression and WAY-100635 was found to block this effect, it is likely that 5-HT_{1A} antagonists might worsen this side effect of opioids.
 Paradoxically, chronic administration of the very high efficacy 5-HT_{1A} agonist befiradol results in potent analgesia following an initial period of hyperalgesia, an effect most likely linked to desensitisation and/or downregulation of 5-HT_{1A} receptors (i.e. analogous to a 5-HT_{1A} antagonist-like effect).
-As with other 5-HT_{1A} silent antagonists such as UH-301 and robalzotan, WAY-100635 can also induce a head-twitch response in rodents.
+As with other 5-HT_{1A} silent antagonists such as UH-301, WAY-100635 can also induce a head-twitch response in rodents.